 Loose pushpins caused the problem in the instance above on an Intel cooler.

-The trick is to know that the markers on the pushpins show the direction you should turn the pushpins to unlock them and remove the cooler.
+The trick is knowing that the markers on the pushpins show how to turn them to unlock them and remove the cooler.

 Some people mistakenly assume that the markers show how to lock the pushpins.